HLWNEXT/BIM360FileTransfer/README.md

-# BIM360FileTransfer
+# BIM 360 File Transfer Tool
 A desktop program helps you copy files to different projects on BIM 360.
 All functions are done.
-You can find the code in the GitHub master branch.
-To run the code, please do:
+You can find the code in the master branch.

+# Test Instruction

-Download the code to your local computer.
+- Download the code to your local computer.
 (Recommend GitHub Desktop App to save your time setting environment).

-Check if you have already install .net 4.8 framework.
+- Check if you have already install .net 4.8 framework.
 If not, you can download the runtime from https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48

-Open the :/BIM 360 File Transfer/BIM360FileTransfer.sln with Visual Studio 2022.
+- Open the :/BIM 360 File Transfer/BIM360FileTransfer.sln with Visual Studio 2022.

-In the Solution Explorer, right click the Solution 'BIM360FileTransfer' and then left click Restore NuGet Packages.
+- In the Solution Explorer, right click the Solution 'BIM360FileTransfer' and then left click Restore NuGet Packages.

-Once it's done, right click the Solution 'BIM360FileTransfer' and then left click Rebuild Solution.
+- Once it's done, right click the Solution 'BIM360FileTransfer' and then left click Rebuild Solution.

-Finally, click the green Triangle on the top debug panel.
+- Finally, click the green Triangle on the top debug panel.

-Once you succeed to open the program, you can do:
+# Working Functions

-Click Authentication button to open the new browser page.
+-Click Authentication button to open the new browser page.

-Use your hlw email to login.
+-Use your hlw email to login.

-Allow all access request.
+-Allow all access request.
 Once it's done, the browser will automatically close and the Load CLOUD button will turn purple.

-Click Load CLOUD button to pull the BIM 360 library online.
+-Click Load CLOUD button to pull the BIM 360 library online.
 It will save a json copy in :/BIM 360 File Transfer/BIM360FileTransfer/Resources

-You can restart the app and try Load JSON button.
+-You can restart the app and try Load JSON button.

-Select files in the left source panel.
+-Select files in the left source panel.

-Select target folder in the right target panel.
+-Select target folder in the right target panel.
 You should be able to select multiple target folders using check box or hold Ctrl key.

-Click the > Button to fire the transfer process.
+-Click the > Button to fire the transfer process.

-Check your BIM 360 page to see the result.
+-Check your BIM 360 page to see the result.

-Currently, there are some know unfixed issue:
+# Known Issues

-Load CLOUD might encounter request limit.
+-Load CLOUD might encounter request limit.

-You can only click empty space or check box to deselect the files and folders.
+-You can only click empty space or check box to deselect the files and folders.

-Transfer result doesn't show properly inside the program.
+-Transfer result doesn't show properly inside the program.

-Missing icons to distinguish the folder with files.
+-Missing icons to distinguish the folder with files.
 Now all green.